 Walking is the best thing you can do to your mental and physical health.

 We, humans, are hunters and gatherers our brains have evolved to walk and take in new information.
-When you walk you do what is natural, and it has huge health benefits.
+When you walk, you do what is natural, and it has enormous health benefits.

 Walking gets your mind to work in an active state, and you will be more effective.

 Watch the video about all the benefits of daily walking habit.